Dhanyabahadur/Resume-Classifier/README.md

 # Resume-Classifier
-It contains data and code to classify resume images.
+It contains code to classify resume images.